ony19161/dbmanager/README.md

 With DbManager integrated into your project, you can take advantage of all the CRUD methods already defined in the BaseRepository class.
 Here is a quick overview:

 * `FindAsync` : Find a single entity based on a provided predicate.
-* `FetchListBySPAsync`: Fetch a list of entities using a stored procedure and parameters.
+* `ExecuteStoredProcedureAsync`: Fetch a list of entities using a stored procedure and parameters.
 * `GetAllAsync`: Get all entity objects.
 * `GetByIdAsync`: Retrieve an entity object based on its ID.
 * `InsertAsync`: Insert a new entity object into the database.